top of page

 Reflection

-I am glad you are here.
-I created this space for healing through Tinfash: What Healing Knows.
-Tinfash means breath in Amharic, and our breath is the foundation of our mind-body connection and our return to wholeness.
+This space was created for healing through Tinfash: What Healing Knows.
+Tinfash means breath in Amharic, and breath is where everything starts.
+It is the foundation of our mind-body connection, the thread that runs between who we have been and who we are becoming, our quiet, constant return to wholeness.

-I am here for you, ready to pass on the wisdom I gained from the healing space, to offer support, to name what is true, and to walk with you through the journey of living whole.
+I am here for you, ready to pass on the wisdom I have gathered from the healing space, to offer support, to name what is true, and to walk with you through the journey of living whole.

-But the body remembers what the mind forgets, and healing is connecting with what it remembers.
+But the body remembers what the mind forgets, and healing is the act of returning to what it remembers.

-Healing does not ask you to get it “right.”
-It asks for your attention and your openness.
+Healing does not ask you to get it right.
+It asks only for your attention and your openness.

 But I could breathe.